 Our vinyl collections in 2017 again showed a positive development when it comes to the assessment of its environmental profile.
 Sphera, the new homogeneous collections which are produced in a zero waste environment in a new production line can claim a near to zero emission level.
 Next to Sphera we have invested in creating a range of heterogeneous sheet collections that can be installed without adhesives.
 Flooring Systems already has a range of loose lay vinyl tiles which prove to be very popular as floor covering in the office environment, but loose lay floor covering in sheet format is a novelty.
-The collection, under the name of Modul'up, is produced in France and offers both a so called compact version, as well as an acoustic version.
+The collection, under the name of Modul'up, is produced in France and offers both a so called compact version, as well as an acoustic version. industry.

-For Flooring Systems it is common practice to re-use its waste material which finds its way back into the backing of our products.
-When our vinyl products carry the claim to be phthalate free, this is then also the case for the recycled content of these products.
-Overall, we can claim that we have the largest phthalate-free vinyl portfolio in the industry.
 Our manufacturing sites are modern, run on 100% green electricity, and are close to achieving zero waste.
 In nearly all cases, we use waste material to make the backing of our products.
 Where we cannot use this waste as a backing material (as with our vinyl portfolio), we direct waste streams to our textile operations, where they are used to make a tile backing material for our flocked flooring portfolio.